Cabinet Display Lighting

 • Whether the LEDs need a steady current or a steady voltage

-Because the lights are normally placed very close to the objects that they are illuminating, they don’t need to be too bright.
-Because they don’t need a high wattage or lumen count, you can usually get away with a single watt LED bulb.
+Because mini display spotlights are normally placed very close to the objects that they are illuminating, they don’t need to be too bright.
+Because they don’t need a high wattage or lumen count, you can usually use a single watt LED bulb.
 A 1 watt LED light will produce 70 lumens of light, which is the equivalent of a typical 10 watt halogen bulb.
 This means an LED light gives you all of the power of a halogen bulb at a fraction of the heat and energy consumption.

 Since lighting requires electricity, you may run the risk of shock or electrocution if you try to install them yourself.
 It is best to get a qualified, professional electrician to install your retail display lighting.
 This way, you can be sure they are not only properly installed, but safely installed as well.